South Koreans celebrate as "Parasite" snags historic win at Oscars

-“Parasite” director Bong Joon-ho said he was honored to be awarded Best Original Screenplay, a historic first Oscar for South Korea’s film industry.
+“Parasite” director Bong Joon-ho said he was honoured to be awarded Best Original Screenplay, a historic first Oscar for South Korea’s film industry.
 The movie also bagged the International Feature Film award.

 “I’m ready to drink tonight,” Bong joked, after thanking the cast and staff during his acceptance speech for the International Feature Film award.